DIAGNijmegen/website-content/content/pages/projects/trauma-ai-liver.md

 description: Will deep learning-based algorithms become the new members of the trauma team?

 **This is an AI for Health MSc project.
-Students are elgible to receive a monthly reimbursement of €500,- for a period of six months.
+Students are eligible to receive a monthly reimbursement of €500,- for a period of six months.
 For more information please read the [requirements](https://www.ai-for-health.nl/requirements/).**